 - Reverse Ion Field: Protects your ship from ion damage and gives a 20% chance to negate it entirely.

-- Scrap Recovery Arm: Increases all scrap drops by 10%, enables some "blue" event choices.
+- Scrap Recovery Arm: Increases all scrap drops by 10%.

 - Stealth Weapons: Weapons fired while cloaked no longer drains cloak energy.

-- Weapon Pre-Igniter: Weapons are ready to fire instantly when arriving at a beacon.
+- Weapon Pre-Igniter: Weapons are ready to fire immediately after an FTL jump.

 Ship Specific Augmentations